financial aid

 Supplemental Support Under the American Rescue Plan Act (SSARP) 2021 – This application was expected to be open from January 4, 2023 – March 14, 2023, however, funds were depleted and the application was closed on February 15, 2023.
 The maximum amount of emergency assistance that was provided by this grant was:

-To complete the Free Application for Federal Student Aid (FAFSA®), you will need:
+To complete the Free Application for Federal Student Aid (FAFSA®), you might need:

 Here is some information on whether or not you are dependent or independent on the FAFSA, it is also in Spanish here.

 Verification means we have to double check the information you reported on your FAFSA.
-Simply turn in the requested forms and documents (any red flags on OneTech) as soon as possible to our office.
+Simply turn in the requested forms and documents as soon as possible to our office.
+Reach out to our office if you have questions.

 Yes, we are required to officially document if you or your parent(s) did not file an income tax return and you are chosen for verification.
 You can request this documentation with the IRS form 4506-T. Instructions are included on this form.
 If you are unsuccessful with getting this information from the IRS, we have an alternate form you can submit.